BrikerMan/Kashgari/README.md

 - **tf.Keras based**.
 Kashgari builds directly on tf.Keras, making it easy to train your models and experiment with new approaches using different embeddings and model structure.
 - **Buildin transfer learning**.
 Kashgari build-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
 - **Fully scalable**.
 Kashgari provide a simple, fast, and scalable environment for fast experimentation.
+- **Product Ready**.
+Kashgari could export model with `SavedModel` format for tensorflow serving, you could directly deploy it on cloud.

+## Our Goal

+- **Academic users** Experiments to prove their hypothesis without coding from scratch.
+- **NLP beginners** Learn how to build an NLP project with production level code quality.
+- **NLP developers** Build a production level classification/labeling model within minutes.

 ## Performance